Modelling the prompt optical emission of GRB 180325A: the evolution of a spike from the optical to gamma-rays: The origin of the spike

 In addition, by assuming $\beta_s\ll 1$, the same formalism allows us to study the propagation of the jet head (with the WS made in this case by the forward and reverse shocks).
 To apply this formalism, one has to substitute in their equations the injection time of the fast material $\tau_f$ by $\tau_f - \Delta \tau_0$.
 This change does not affect the shell dynamics and is equivalent to a reference frame where $x_{\rm coll} = t_{\rm coll} = 0$, and the gas particles are injected at $x_{\rm coll} =0$ with a velocity distribution shown in Figure \ref{fig7}.
 In Appendix~\ref{app:step} we summarise their solution.

+The interaction between the internal shocks moving into the jet channel leads to the formation of a forward shock, which propagates into the slow medium incorporating this material into the WS, and a reverse shock decelerates and incorporates the fast moving material (in the WS frame, the reverse shock crosses the fast moving material).
+This double shock structure is similar to the one formed at the external shocks, although in internal shocks both the fast and slow material move with relativistic speeds, while in the external shocks the slow moving material is moving at a much smaller speed (being the wind of the progenitor star).

-Light curves computed by employing the semi-analytic model described above {\bf (see Appendix~\ref{app:sync})} are shown in Figure~\ref{fig:model}. {\bf We take $\chi_e=0.1$ (internal shocks) and $\xi_e=10^{-3}$ (external shocks), being $\xi_e$ the fraction of electrons accelerated at the shock front.} The light curves are produced by considering standard synchrotron theory with $\epsilon_e=0.1$, $\epsilon_B=10^{-2}$ and $p=2.32$ for both components, RS and forwards shock (FS).
+Light curves computed by employing the semi-analytic model described above (see Appendix~\ref{app:sync}) are shown in Figure~\ref{fig:model}.
+We take $\xi_e=0.1$ (external shocks) and $\xi_e=10^{-3}$ (internal shocks), being $\xi_e$ the fraction of electrons accelerated at the shock front.
+The light curves are produced by considering standard synchrotron theory with $\epsilon_e=0.1$, $\epsilon_B=10^{-2}$ and $p=2.32$ for both components, RS and forwards shock (FS).

-The high-energy component is due to internal shocks, with a Lorentz factors of $\gamma_f=200$ and $\gamma_s=30$ for the fast and slow shell respectively. {\bf We consider an isotropic energy $E=2.8\times 10^{53}$ erg for both the slow and fast shell.
+The high-energy component is due to internal shocks, with a Lorentz factors of $\gamma_f=200$ and $\gamma_s=30$ for the fast and slow shell respectively.
+We consider an isotropic energy $E=2.8\times 10^{53}$ erg for both the slow and fast shell.
 The shells are injected during a time $\Delta \tau_f = \Delta \tau_s=$ 2 s, with mass-loss rates $\dot{m}_s=\dot{m}_f$ (sub indices \emph{s} and \emph{f} refer to slow and fast components respectively).
 The shells collide at $R\sim 10^{15}$ cm and form a working surface which moves with a Lorentz factor $\sim 100$.
 The energy of the fast and slow shells is

 Given the values of $\Delta \tau_{(s,f)}$ and $\gamma_{(s,f)}$ specified above, this equation gives the explicit values of $\dot m_{(s,f)}$.

 On the other hand, the low-energy component is due to the reverse shock.
 The slow-moving material has $\gamma_s = 1.0017$ (corresponding to a typical Wolf-Rayet wind velocity of $v_w=10^8$ cm s$^{-1}$), $\gamma_f=30$, $\dot{m}_s=10^{-6}$ M$_\sun$ yr$^{-1}$, $\Delta t_s=\infty$, $\Delta t_f=1$, $E_f=4\times 10^{52}$ erg, and $\dot{m}_f=E_f/(\Delta \tau_f \gamma_f c^2)$.